fkretlow/figurato/README.md

 ![sample](docs/example.svg)

 ## Recent changes
+- Added support for the numbers 11 and 12.
 - Typing `|` (bar) registers an [invisible opening or closing parenthesis or bracket](#parentheses-and-brackets).
 - Another version of the font, [FiguratoB](#Layers), has been added for figured bass indications above the staff.
 It works in the same way as Figurato, except that the figures are vertically aligned to the bottommost row.